krbrousseau/aws-deploy/README.md

 # Deploying the Instance
 With the config file set up, just run :
 ```
-$ python stretchyfind.py
+$ python deploy_elasticsearch.py
 ```
-It will launch the instance in AWS based on the settings specified in `config.json`.
+The instance will be deployed to AWS based on the settings specified in `config.json`.
+A setup script is uploaded and executed to install and setup elasticsearch.